Hilton Honors American Express Card review

-With the Hilton Honors Card from American Express, everyday purchases can help you make the most of your time on the road.
-(American Express is a CardRatings advertiser)
+With the Hilton Honors American Express Card, everyday purchases can help you make the most of your time on the road.
+American Express is a CardRatings advertiser.

 Additionally, cardholders earn five points for every $1 spent at U.S. restaurants, U.S. supermarkets and U.S. gas stations, and three points per $1 on all other qualifying purchases, which makes this a solid choice for your everyday purchases and allows you to quickly rack up points to be redeemed for travel upgrades, hotel stay rewards and other travel-related expenses.

 - No annual fee (See Rates and Fees; terms apply)

 - Complimentary elite status upgrades

 - Bonus Hilton Honors points for qualifying hotel stays